hoangduytran/blender-manual/manual/render/materials/legacy_textures/types/distorted_noise.rst

 Options
 =======

-Noise Distortion
-   The texture to use to distort another.
-Basis
+Noise Basis
    The texture to be distorted.
-Noise
-   The size of the noise generated.
 Distortion
+   The texture to use to distort another.
+Amount
    The amount that *Distortion Noise* affects *Basis*.
+Size
+   The size of the noise generated.
+Nabla
+   Almost all procedural textures in Blender use derivatives for calculating normals for texture mapping (except *Blend* and *Magic*).
+This is important for Normal and Displacement Maps.
+   The strength of the effect is controlled with the *Nabla* number field.